iddaaz/rs-google-play-py/README.md

 ### Option 1: Using pre-compiled wheels from our GitHub releases

-You'll need to set up your `setup.py` as follows:
+You'll need to set up your `setup.py` to something like this:

 ```python
 import sys